 8:30 - 10:00 AM

-Senior officials from the Department of Education (ED) presented information and updates about ED's Title IV activities and initiatives, including information about ED's regulatory efforts.
+Senior officials from the ED will present information and updates about ED's Title IV activities and initiatives, including information about ED's regulatory efforts.

 10:15 - 11:15 AM